 I found this circuit really simple and interesting.
-It is really simple to drive Nokia 3310 graphical LCD by using simple LPT cable and some PC software.
-Firs of all connect graphical LCD to LPT port according to following circuit:
+It is effortless to drive Nokia 3310 graphical LCD using a simple LPT cable and some PC software.
+First of all, connect graphical LCD to LPT port according to the following circuit:

 LCD pin numbering on Nokia 3310 LCD is as follows:

 The graphical display is controlled by PCD8544 controlled.
 Download Controller specifications here:PCD8544.pdf

 As you have noticed LPT port data pins are used for data transfer and powering of LCD: